manikyaswathi/harp/README.md

 ## 1. Configure HARP with TAPIS to configure HARP and applications to profile as container images.

+Follow through the Notebook: https://colab.research.google.com/drive/1IbOrGBCa9Cpl5BOSJrCUgmICKb-TOczu?usp=sharing for profiling the application using HARP Container using TAPIS.
+Alternatively, download the example notebook from "Notebooks" folder

 Steps:<br />
-Step 1.
-Creating a new HARP Image [or] using the pre-made HARP Image <br />
+1. Creating a new HARP Image [or] using the pre-made HARP Image
-Step 2.
-Create an image for the application to be profiled using HARP Framework (Image) <br />
+2. Create an image for the application to be profiled using HARP Framework (Image)
-Step 3.
-Refer to Section "_Using HARP to profile an application and predict the execution time_" for steps to execute the container in localbox or a CI (like oSC or TACC nodes) with or without TAPIS.
+3. Refer to Section "_Using HARP to profile an application and predict the execution time_" for steps to execute the container in localbox or a CI (like oSC or TACC nodes) with or without TAPIS.

 1. Creating a HARP Image using Docker Environment <br />
 a.
 Use the 'Dockerfile_HARP_local' file to create an Image for executing the Framework on a local box using 'docker build'.